 Tailgating is not a completely spontaneous activity.
-It works best when you have done some prep ahead of time.
+It works best when you've done some prep ahead of time.

-Chop your veggies, skewer your meats, form your patties and pack your condiments.
+Chop your veggies, skewer your meats, form your patties, and pack your condiments.
 While this might sound awfully organized, it makes for a far better experience on the day of.
 Remember, tupperware is your friend.

-MISTAKE #2 – BRINGING MEAT THAT TAKES TOO LONG TO COOK
+MISTAKE #2 – CHOOSING MEAT THAT TAKES TOO LONG TO COOK

-Don’t get carried away trying to make tender barbecue ribs or anything that is going to take hours to cook.
+Don't get carried away trying to make tender barbecue ribs or anything that's going to take hours to cook.
 Save that for a weekend at home.

-Think foods that are quick and simple to cook on a grill and are easy to cook in a batch, so you can spend more time eating and relaxing rather than monitoring the grill.
+Think foods that are quick and simple to cook on a grill and are easy to cook in a batch, so you can spend more time eating and relaxing rather than hovering over the grill.

 Here are some good options that will cook quickly and taste delicious: